AscendingPassage.com HOME PAGE.

 There are no historical sculptures in any part of this temple,

-but the exterior walls, as well as all the apartments within, are
+but the exterior walls, as well as all the rooms within, are

 temple of Egypt have I seen such correctness of design or